JaronWenger/Weather-API/README.md

 # Weather-API

-This website integrates a weather api to retrieve data from any city in the world.
+This website integrates a weather API to retrieve data from any city in the world.
 The site was developed with vanilla JavaScript.

 Below is a link to this project: